-In accordance with the Local Government and Housing Act 1989 and the Local Authority (Standing Orders) (England) Regulations 2001:- i.
-The staff and employment functions detailed in the Staff & Employment Exceptions Chart are not to be discharged by Officers under the Scheme.
+In accordance with the Local Government and Housing Act 1989 and the Local Authority (Standing Orders) (England) Regulations 2001:- iii.

-- ii.
-The functions detailed below must be discharged as indicated in the Chart. - iii.
 In respect of functions not listed below Officers must comply with the delegations set out in the relevant employment procedures adopted by the Council.